 First and foremost, never abandon your personal style.
-Just because you are getting married doesn’t mean you need to go outside of your personal style.
+Just because you are getting married doesn’t mean you need to go outside of your everyday taste.
 If you don’t normally wear a lot of jewelry, don’t start now.
 If you are more laid back in your everyday look, keep it simple.
 In most cases, less is more!

 2.)
 When it comes to accessorizing, start with the dress.

 That’s where it all begins.
 If your style is heavily beaded or blinged out, keep your accessories minimal.
 Choose a plain veil, which is super classy, and forgo the necklace.
-Actually, in fact in most cases, forgo the necklace, unless it is a dainty little heirloom that is special to you.
+Now that we think about it, in most cases, forgo the necklace, unless it is a dainty little heirloom that is special to you.
 If your gown is plain, you have more options: add a belt, do a crown, add some lace or florals into your veil, or keep the entire look chic and simple.